Eliot Spitzer prostitution scandal: "Kristen"

 "Kristen", 22, was an aspiring pop recording artist living in Manhattan whose professional stage name is Ashley Dupré.
 She was just one of the escorts that Spitzer had liaisons with, but she gained significant media attention following the scandal.
-After the news broke, she responded that she didn't "want to be thought of as a monster", and that it had been a "difficult" and "complicated" time for her.
+After the news broke, she responded that she did not "want to be thought of as a monster", and that it had been a "difficult" and "complicated" time for her.

 As a result of the media attention following the scandal, Dupré was offered $1 million by Hustler to pose nude for the magazine, and received unofficial offers from Penthouse, among others.
 She eventually agreed to pose for Playboy in the May 2010 issue.

 Political impact

 Overseas, Gerald Cavendish Grosvenor, 6th Duke of Westminster was a high-profile casualty of the scandal when Emperors Club prostitutes alleged that he had been a client.
 The allegations were followed by Grosvenor stepping down as Assistant Chief of the Defence Staff (Reserves and Cadets) in the British Ministry of Defence.